-The all-in-one guide for product owners, project managers, RoR adepts, and everybody who seeks a deeper understanding of Ruby on Rails in 2021.
+The all-in-one guide for product owners, project managers, RoR adepts, and everybody who seeks a deeper understanding of Ruby on Rails.

 Welcome to the Ruby on Rails all-in-one guide from Ideamotive!